 Jill wrote a book of poetry, which she read for the first time at a fundraiser for Our Place.
 Immediately following her reading of “Don’t Judge,” she had an order for 500 copies and an invitation to speak to a creative writing class at the University of Victoria.

-Since then, Jill has become a speaker and important voice at community events and forums, and helped organize an art walk for Anti-Stigma Week.
-Recently, Jill was chosen to attend a harm reduction conference in Montreal where she saw her brother for the first time in 20 years.
+Jill became a speaker and important voice at community events and forums, and helped organize an art walk for Anti-Stigma Week.
+Jill was also chosen to attend a harm reduction conference in Montreal where she saw her brother for the first time in 20 years.